GwentMasterShen/dataviz-project-proposal/README.md

 ## Data

-The data I propose to visualize for my project is ...
+The data I propose to visualize for my project is [World Population Dataset](https://www.kaggle.com/datasets/iamsouravbanerjee/world-population-dataset).
+In this Dataset, we have Historical Population data for every Country/Territory in the world by different parameters like Area Size of the Country/Territory, Name of the Continent, Name of the Capital, Density, Population Growth Rate, Ranking based on Population, World Population Percentage, etc.

 ## Questions & Tasks

 The following tasks and questions will drive the visualization and interaction decisions for this project:

- * (insert your question or task here) How does the X vary over time?
+ * Which countries are the outliers in population growth rate and growth rate?
- * (insert your question or task here) Is there any correlation between X and Y?
+ * Is there a correlation among population, growth rate and density?
- * (insert your question or task here) Are there interesting spatial patterns in X?
- * (insert your question or task here) How many X are there across different Y?
+ * Whether countries on each continent will have particular population features?

 ## Sketches